The Monadic Theory of Toric Words: Almost-periodic words

 A word $\alpha \in \Sigma^\omega$ is \emph{almost-periodic} if for every finite word $u \in \Sigma^*$, there exists $R(u) \in \nat$ with the following property. \begin{itemize} \item[(a)] Either $u$ does not occur in $\alpha[R(u), \infty)$, or \item[(b)] it occurs in every factor of $\alpha$ of length $R(u)$. \end{itemize} The word $\alpha$ is \emph{\eap} if (i) $\alpha(n)$ can be effectively computed for every $n$, and (ii) given $u$, we can effectively compute a value $R(u)$ with the properties above.
 We represent an \eap word with two programs that compute $\alpha(n)$ on $n$ and $R(u)$ on $u$, respectively.
 The word~$\alpha$ is \emph{strongly almost-periodic} if it is almost-periodic and every finite word $u$ either does not occur in $\alpha$, or occurs infinitely often.
 Strongly almost-periodic words are also known as \emph{uniformly recurrent} words in the literature; see \cite{allouche_shallit_2003,Queffelec:10}.
 For such words, $R(u)$ is an upper bound on the \emph{return time} of~$u$.
 We will see that certain morphic words, sign patterns of linear recurrence sequences, as well as large classes of toric words are almost-periodic.
 The characteristic word $\alpha_{n!} = {01100010000\cdots}$ of the set ${\{n!\mid n \in \nat\}}$ of all factorial numbers, on the other hand, is an example of a word that is not almost-periodic.

-Remarkably, for an \eap word $\alpha$ the Acceptance Problem $\mathsf{Acc}_\alpha$ and hence the MSO theory of the structure $\langle\nat; <, P_\alpha \rangle$ are decidable.
-We refer to this result as \textbf{Sem\"enov's theorem}: \begin{theorem} Given a deterministic automaton $\aut$ and an effectively almost-periodic word $\alpha$, it is decidable whether $\aut$ accepts $\alpha$. \end{theorem} See \cite{muchnik03_almos_period_sequen} for an elegant proof, showing that the sequence of states $\aut(\alpha)$ obtained when a deterministic automaton $\aut$ reads an \eap word $\alpha$ is also \eap.
+Remarkably, for an \eap word $\alpha$ the acceptance problem $\mathsf{Acc}_\alpha$ and hence the MSO theory of the structure $\langle\nat; <, P_\alpha \rangle$ are decidable.
+We refer to this result as \textbf{Sem\"enov's theorem}.\footnote{See \cite{colcombet2011green} for a characterisation of predicates $P$ for which the MSO theory of $\langle N; <, P \rangle$ is decidable, also due to Sem\"enov.} \begin{theorem} Given a deterministic automaton $\aut$ and an effectively almost-periodic word $\alpha$, it is decidable whether $\aut$ accepts $\alpha$. \end{theorem} See \cite{muchnik03_almos_period_sequen} for an elegant proof, showing that the sequence of states $\aut(\alpha)$ obtained when a deterministic automaton $\aut$ reads an \eap word $\alpha$ is also \eap.
 It remains to determine which states occur infinitely often in $\aut(\alpha)$.
 This can be done by computing $R(q)$ for every state $q$ and then checking whether $q$ occurs in ${\aut(\alpha)[R(q), 2R(q))}$.